feedzai/causal-diconstruct/README.md

 # causal-diconstruct-experiments
-Repo for the experiments of Causal DiConStruct paper
+Repo for the experiments and results of Causal DiConStruct paper